 - between parents about custody of the children and their home education;

-- between parents or learners and the cottage schools that they use;
+- between parents or learners and the small schools that they use;

 - with curriculum suppliers; and/or